 Conformance with this requirement shall be stated in writing and signed by the Chief Executive Officer or other authorised representative of the applicant company.
 This statement shall be accompanied by documentation that describes the waste management policies, procedures and programmes.

-5.12 Energy management
+5.14 Energy management and greenhouse gas emissions

 The concrete product manufacturer must have effective energy management policies and procedures and/or an energy management programme covering the manufacturing plant.